prazdevs/prazdevs/readme.md

 ## 👋 Hey, I'm Sacha!
 I'm a web developer based in France.
-I mostly do Javascript stuff and love working with React.
+I mostly do Javascript stuff and love working with React & Vue.
 I value user experience and accessibility a lot.
-Besides coding, I like drawing and crafting things.
+Besides coding, I like playing video games, crafting things and cooking.
 I also have have an unhealthy addiction to mechanical keyboards. :)

 >*profile picture made by [Quiet Hush](twitter/q_hush)*